Mikkel Bødker: Playing career

 Bødker was brought up in the highly regarded youth hockey program of Rødovre SIK.
 In 2005, at the age of 15, he moved to Frölunda HC in Sweden, where he played on Frölunda's junior team.
 He had an impressive 2006–07 season with 49 points (19 goals and 30 assists) in 39 games.
 The team won the national junior championships, and Bødker also made his debut with the men's team in the Swedish Elite League.

-After the season, Bødker was drafted by the Kitchener Rangers in the 2007 CHL Import Draft, and he joined the team for the 2007–08 season.
+After the season, Bødker was drafted by the Kitchener Rangers in the 2007 Canadian Hockey League (CHL) Import Draft, and he joined the team for the 2007–08 season.
 He had a successful first season in the Ontario Hockey League (OHL), where he played on the Rangers' second line.
 He scored 29 goals and 44 assists for a total of 73 points in 62 regular season games.
 He enjoyed even more success in the playoffs, with 35 points in 20 games en route to helping the Rangers win the OHL playoff championship.
 In the Memorial Cup, he had six points in five games as the Rangers finished runner-up, losing in the finals to the Western Hockey League (WHL)'s Spokane Chiefs.

-Bødker scored his first NHL goal on 12 October 2008, against Jean-Sébastien Giguère of the Anaheim Ducks.
+Bødker was selected 8th overall by the National Hockey League (NHL)'s Arizona Coyotes in the first round of the 2008 NHL Entry Draft.
+He made his Coyotes debut in the 2008–09 season and scored his first NHL goal on 12 October 2008, against Jean-Sébastien Giguère of the Anaheim Ducks.
 Bødker also played in the NHL YoungStars Game in 2009 at the year's All-Star weekend festivities in Montreal, Quebec.

 In the 2012 Stanley Cup playoffs, Bødker had an impressive showing, scoring two straight overtime-winning goals in Games 3 and 4 of the first-round series against the Chicago Blackhawks.
 The Coyotes would go on to a franchise-record-setting playoff run to the Western Conference Finals, where the team ultimately lost to the eventual Stanley Cup champion Los Angeles Kings in five games.
 Bødker scored four goals and four assists during the Coyotes' playoff run.
+Due to the 2012–13 NHL lockout, Bødker went overseas to find work and signed with Rauman Lukko of the Finnish League.

+In the following lockout-shortened 2012–13 season, Bødker had seven goals and 26 points.
+A restricted free agent following the season's end, Bødker signed a two-year agreement to keep him in Arizona.
+In the first year of his new contract, the 2013–14 season, he established career-highs in goals, assists and points (19, 32, and 51 respectively) in 82 games.
 On 15 October 2014, Bødker scored his first career NHL hat-trick against the Edmonton Oilers to lead the Coyotes to a 7–4 victory.
+He finished the season with 14 goals and 28 points in 45 games before undergoing surgery to have his spleen removed that ended his season.